kristyly/cse15l-lab-reports/LabReport1.md

 Fri Apr 07, 2023 10:25am - Prepping cs15lsp23
 ```

 This means you have successfully signed it!
-Now, you can test out some commands.

-On the remote server:
+REFLECTION (REMOTE ACCESS):
-* cd
+I had trouble with this step during the lab as I could not sign in to my account due to IT issues.
+I tried again on a later date and could still not log in.
+However, in order to make this step, I referred to the lab details that were provided for this section.
+Due to this, I do not have any photos that could properly show this step.

-*
+## Step 4: Trying Out Commands